The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Acknowledgements

 \section{Acknowledgements}

-We thank Nilanjan Banik for helpful comments and useful discussions.
-JS thanks Vieri Cammelli and Jacopo Salvalaggio for numerous discussions regarding the simulations and the support of the computing centre of INAF-Osservatorio Astronomico di Trieste, under the coordination of the CHIPP project \cite{Bertocco20, Taffoni20}.
+We thank an anonymous referee for helpful comments that improved the paper.
+We thank Nilanjan Banik for useful discussions.
+We also thank Yuichi Harikane for helpful discussions and for providing intergrated number density for high redshift AGNs.
+We also thank Vieri Cammelli and Jacopo Salvalaggio for numerous discussions regarding the simulations and the support of the computing centre of INAF-Osservatorio Astronomico di Trieste, under the coordination of the CHIPP project \cite{Bertocco20, Taffoni20}.
 JCT acknowledges support from ERC Advanced Grant MSTAR.